 STEP #1: IS YOUR COVERAGE CREDITABLE?

 Insurance companies have noted which prescription plans are "creditable" so simply select the link below for your carrier and size (link updates will be made as provided by carriers).
-Self-funded plans MAY use this information as a guide, but should contact us for additional assistance.
+Self-funded plans MAY use this information as a guide, but you may contact us for additional assistance.

 Find your prescription benefit listed and note whether it is deemed PASS or FAIL (the vast majority of our clients' plans will be "creditable" - the biggest exception is HSA benefits).